Explicit reciprocity laws for higher local fields: Introduction

 and subject to the conditions $v_L(w-1)>0$ and $v_L(u-1)>2v_L(p)/(p-1)$.
 Here $v_L$ is the discrete valuation of $L$, $\pi_n$ is the uniformizer $\zeta_{p^n}-1$, and $dw/d\pi_n$ denotes $g'(\pi_n)$ for any power series $g(x)\in \Z_p[[X]]$ such that $w=g(\pi_n)$.

 Iwasawa's formula stemmed from the Artin-Hasse formula

 where $u$ is any principal unit in $L$.

-In this paper we will deduce generalized formulae of (\ref{Iwasawa}) for the Kummer pairing associated to a Lubin-Tate formal group and an arbitrary higher local field of mixed characteristic (cf. Theorem \ref{Lubinazo}).
-Like Iwasawa, we will obtain these formulae from a generalized Artin-Hasse formula for the Kummer pairing.
-The method we use to derive these formulae is inspired by that of Kolyvagin in \cite{koly}.
+In this paper we will deduce generalized formulas of (\ref{Iwasawa}) for the Kummer pairing associated to a Lubin-Tate formal group and an arbitrary higher local field of mixed characteristic (cf. Theorem \ref{Lubinazo}).
+Like Iwasawa, we will obtain these formulas from a generalized Artin-Hasse formula for the Kummer pairing.
+The method we use to derive these formulas is inspired by that of Kolyvagin in \cite{koly}.
 This has important consequences since Theorem \ref{Lubinazo} gives an exact generalization of Wiles \cite{Wiles} explicit reciprocity laws to arbitrary higher local fields.
 As a byproduct, we will obtain an exact generalization of \eqref{Iwasawa} (cf. Theorem \ref{Iwasawa-General}) and \eqref{Hasselin} (cf. Corollary \ref{Lemma-Ev-torison-3}) to higher local fields.

 The main result in this paper, namely Theorem \ref{Lubinazo}, is supported by \cite{Florez} Theorem 5.3.1 which describes a general reciprocity law for the Kummer pairing associated to an arbitrary (one-dimensional) formal group and an arbitrary higher local field in terms of $p$-adic multidimensional derivations.
 However it is not a straightforward consequence of it as the results in \cite{Florez} do not provide the sharpest results in the particular case when the Kummer pairing is associated to a Lubin-Tate formal group.
 In order to obtain the strongest possible results in Theorem \ref{Lubinazo} we need to make a considerable detour by relating \cite{Florez} Theorem 5.3.1 to certain canonical multidimensional derivations associated to the torsion points of a Lubin-Tate formal group (cf. Section \ref{cann}) and, also, by explicitly computing certain invariant attached to the Galois representation associated to the Tate module of the formal group (cf. Section \ref{Computations of the invariants}).